 Every late January to early February, Montreal's Parc Jean-Drapeau turns into a winter wonderland, a childhood delight that features activities for kids as well as for adults, though the festival's focus is on family.

 Every edition usually features ice sculptured playgrounds, a hockey tournament, inner tubing, sliding, skating, snowshoeing, special activities at the Biosphere, live shows and loads more, on site.
-Special facilities for parents with infants are also available as are lockers and spaces to warm up the kids.
+Special facilities for parents with infants are available as are lockers and spaces to warm up the kids.
 Food is also sold on the premises.
-Find out what Montreal Snow Festival highlights are in store for the 2013 edition.

 Fête des neiges: Admission Is Free, Equipment Rentals Are Not